amacdougall/alanmacdougall-dot-com/content/_index.md

 For six and a half years before that, I worked as a "middle-end" developer melding business logic with UI programming in a complex single-page application, the card design system at the heart of [Paperless Post](https://www.paperlesspost.com).
-I am proud to be have worked on such a successful system as part of a skilled team.
+I am proud to have worked on such a successful system as part of a skilled team.
 Some of my contributions are [summarized here](/professional-work/).

 In my spare time, I have written some [technical articles](/technical-writing/) and hacked on some [side projects](/side-projects/).

-I am not looking for work.
+I am currently looking for work.